 "No one's going to leave here without getting goosebumps," Mellin told attendees of the opening ceremony.
 "You built an academy that's a breakthrough.
 The town should be proud of this."

-The academy is designed to provide students with hands-on lessons in cooking and food service.
+The academy is designed to in cooking and food service.
 Students will leave the program with the skills and certifications they need to go directly into the workforce or pursue advanced degrees.

 "I'm so grateful I got to be one of the first in this building," said Land O' Lakes senior Janine Gordon.
 She plans to become a pastry chef and is happy with the opportunities the new academy will afford her.

 The new building, she told attendees, is "definitely a step up from our old kitchen."